Change, Change, Change — Tips to Better Manage the Rate of Organizational Change

 Are your leaders and employees equipped to better manage the rate of organizational change?
 Change is now a given for most leaders and employees.
 But what keeps most employees’ heads spinning, however, is the increasing rate of change that companies need to compete and win.

 Organizational change seems to be happening faster and faster.

 How to Keep Up

-Businesses are thus challenged to adapt more often, more quickly.
+Businesses are challenged to adapt more often, more quickly.
 Even if your leadership can keep up with the pace, how about your work force?
-Rapid and frequent change puts extraordinary pressure on your employees…both personally and professionally.
+Rapid and frequent change puts extraordinary pressure on your employees — both personally and professionally.
 What can you do to mitigate the negative effects?

 Four Tips to Better Manage the Rate of Organizational Change

-Then share the implications if the changes are not made — to the company, to your customers and to your employees.
-As a company leader, you will need to check in frequently to see that you truly have employee buy-in and listen for their suggestions on ways to best effect the desired change.
+Then share the implications if the changes are not made — to the company, to your customers, and to your employees.
+As a company leader, you need to create the right level of change urgency and will need to check in frequently to see that you truly have employee buy-in and listen for their suggestions on ways to best effect the desired change.